Balancing Blogs and Business: Social Media the Smart Way

 Limit the gimmicks; a contest might bring in some new views on your page, but you want to focus on your super fans.
 Email remains the best means to generate ROI contrary to popular belief ((Mashable.com, Spencer Richardson).
 Social media is supposed to be just that – social.
 Think of Facebook and other social media outlets as a way to continue and promote conversations and to connect current users – but you have to have a product to talk about, and buyers and users of your product.
 It is unlikely that you will generate multitudes of new views from your Facebook page, but if you can create a more holistic experience for your current users, then you are well on your way to creating a stronger connection with your client base.
 The question should be, how does this add value to my existing customer?

 Worrying about social media comes secondary to maintaining your brand and your website.
-Brandastic.com builds world class brands and is ready to take on your Orange County website design and social media marketing.
-Brandastic is a Southern California based company focused on relationship, excellence, and service.
-When you are ready to be noticed, to really stand out, contact Brandastic.
+Brandastic is a digital marketing and advertising agency based in sunny Southern California, with locations in Los Angeles, CA and Austin, TX.
+We build world-class brands and are ready to take on your Orange County website design and social media marketing needs.
+Our company is focused on relationships, excellence, and service.
+When you are ready to be noticed, to really stand out, contact us today.